 The Communist Manifesto stands among the most well-read books of all time.
-One hundred sixty years after it was first published, it has been reprinted hundreds of times in most of the world’s languages.
-It has been praised, slandered, banned and distorted.
+Over 160 years, after it was first published, it has been reprinted hundreds of times in most of the world’s languages.
+It has been praised, slandered, banned, and distorted.

 Written in the heat of battle